rsksmart/devportal/docs/03-node-operators/04-setup/03-configuration/preferences.md

 ### Using Ubuntu or Docker

 Your node's config file is in `/etc/rsk`.
-Default configurations are defined there and they are the same as [these ones](https://github.com/rsksmart/artifacts/tree/master/rskj-ubuntu-installer/config).
+Default configurations are defined there and they are the same as [the config](https://github.com/rsksmart/artifacts/tree/master/rskj-ubuntu-installer/config).

 You should edit the config related with the network you are using (`mainnet.conf`, `testnet.conf`, `regtest.conf`).
-Check [here](/rsk/node/configure/reference) all the configuration options you could change.
+Check [reference](/node-operators/setup/configuration/reference) all the configuration options you could change.

 ### Using Windows